 1 Refer to the "Recent developments" section of this report for information on the transfer of shared service functions in Switzerland from UBS AG to UBS Business Solutions AG, effective 1 April 2017.
 This transfer resulted in a decrease in net profit for UBS AG consolidated of approximately CHF 50 million.
-In addition, the transfer resulted in the derecognition of CHF 706 million of assets and CHF 259 million of liabilities, the granting of a loan of CHF 140 million and a reduction in share premium within equity attributable to shareholders of CHF 307 million.
+In addition, the transfer resulted in the derecognition of CHF 706 million of assets and CHF 259 million of liabilities, the granting of a loan of CHF 140 million at a reduction in share premium within equity attributable to shareholders of CHF 307 million.
 2 Refer to the "Measurement of performance" section of our Annual Report 2016 for the definitions of our key performance indicators.
 3 Refer to the "Capital management" section of this report for more information.
 4 Based on the revised Swiss SRB framework that became effective on 1 July 2016.
 Refer to the "Capital management" section of this report for more information.
 5 Based on fully applied risk-weighted assets and leverage ratio denominator.
 6 Includes invested assets for Personal & Corporate Banking.
-7 As of 30 June 2017, the breakdown of personnel by business division and Corporate Center unit was: Wealth Management: 9,546; Wealth Management Americas: 13,496; Personal & Corporate Banking: 5,013; Asset Management: 2,290; Investment Bank: 4,596; Corporate Center - Services: 13,338; Corporate Center - Group ALM: 141; Corporate Center - Non-core and Legacy Portfolio: 57.
+7 As of 30 June 2017, the breakdown of personnel by business division and Corporate Center unit was: Wealth Management: 9,546; Wealth Management Management Bank: 4,596; Corporate Center - Services: 13,338; Corporate Center - Group ALM: 141; Corporate Center - Non-core and Legacy Portfolio: 57.